alberttwong/onehouse-demos/trino-prestodb-spark-minio/hudi.md

 ### Step 9: Run Spark-SQL Queries including incremental queries

 You will see that both ReadOptimized and Snapshot queries will show the latest committed data.
-Lets also run the incremental query for MOR table.
+Lets also run the incremental query for M-O-R table.
-From looking at the below query output, it will be clear that the fist commit time for the MOR table is 20240907000722335 and the second commit time is 20240907001620314
+From looking at the below query output, it will be clear that the fist commit time for the M-O-R table is 20240907000722335 and the second commit time is 20240907001620314

 ```java